 The beauty industry has brain washed women into creating unrealistic expectations of ourselves, giving so many of us low self esteem and low self worth.
 Flipping through the October issue of Real Simple Magazine last week, I saw two ads about fighting aging in the first 12 pages.
 It’s no wonder we feel crummy about ourselves as we begin to age.
 Instead of creating good habits to work with the body, so many women desperately develop bad habits that actually accelerate what it is that they are fighting.
 Like the saying goes, “what we focus on, persists”.

 These “flaws” that we see in ourselves cause us to assume that people are judging us based on those flaws, but often times, we are judging ourselves far more than other people are judging us.
 I can pretty much guarantee that whatever you feel poorly about in your self image, no one else notices.
 We judge ourselves so harshly.
 If you don’t agree with me, pay attention to your internal voice when you look at yourself in the mirror first thing after you wake up tomorrow morning m.
 Chances are, your subconscious mind is pointing out what’s wrong in the mirror without you even realizing it.
-Let’s all work to change that inner voice to a positive one.
+Let’s work to change that inner voice to a positive one.

 I want to remind you today that you are not who anyone else thinks you are… You are only who YOU think you are.
 Each time you look in the mirror and catch yourself picking apart your flaws, say “STOP” out loud.
 Then look for 3 things that you like about yourself so that you can begin to start focusing on the positive aspects of yourself more often.
-You can also say the affirmation that I wrote as often as you need to.

 To go even further, women empower other women.
 So, let’s lift each other up and judge a little less.
 The next time you notice something positive about someone, make sure to say it out loud and tell that person.
 A simple compliment can make someone feel really good, and each and every one of us deserve that!